-The position will lead all environmental compliance efforts for Vopak IIA's Freeport, Texas terminal and will lead all air permitting efforts for Vopak IIA terminals located along the US Gulf Coast.
+The position will lead all environmental compliance efforts for Vopak IIA's St. Charles, Louisiana terminal and will lead all air permitting efforts for Vopak IIA terminals located along the US Gulf Coast.
 The position will provide comprehensive regulatory and technical expertise to the development and implementation of environmental and sustainability programs.
 This position champions and promotes a strong SHEQ culture throughout the organization and drives continuous improvement efforts with a sense of urgency and in accordance with regulatory requirements and Company

 Essential Job Functions: